My least favorite part of race mornings is killing time once I’m actually in the starting chute.

 If you are so inclined, get to know your fellow runners.
 Are they local?
 Have they done the race before?
 Is that hill at mile 7 really as bad as they say?

-If you will be part of a pace group, say hi and introduce yourself to your pacer and your fellow pace group members.
+If you will be part of a pace group, say hi and introduce yourself to your fellow pace group members.
+Say hi to your pacer and find out their strategy for pacing so you know what to expect from them.

 Final Clothes Check